graphomatic/time-series-data/README.txt

   end

   # Create a series grouped by day
+  # TimeSeries is a collection of TimeSeries::Bucket objects
+  # indexed by the time period.
   gigawatts = TimeSeriesData( :day )

   clock_tower = TimeSeriesData::DataPoint.new( "22:04 Nov 12 1955",